NiceneNerd/BCML/docs/README.md

 ### General Notes

-- Mods can be installed from ZIP, RAR, or 7Z files, or from an unzipped graphic pack folder.
+- Mods can be installed from BNP, ZIP, RAR, or 7Z files, or from an unzipped graphic pack folder.
-- Only mods with a `rules.txt` file for Cemu graphics pack file replacement are suppported.
+- Only mods with a Cemu `rules.txt` file are supported.
 If you want to convert an older mod, you might find help from [this guide](https://gamebanana.com/tuts/12493).
 - While BCML tries to resolve as many conflicts as possible between mods, some mods simply will not work together.
 They may need to be merged manually or may be irreconcilable.
 For more information about resolving mod conflicts, see [the article on ZeldaMods.org](https://zeldamods.org/wiki/Help:Resolving_mod_conflicts).
-- **Important note:** While it is possible to use BCML for some mods and install others manually, no compatibility is guaranteed.
+- **Important note:** While it is possible to use BCML for some mods and install some in other ways, no compatibility is guaranteed.
 Using BCML together with other install methods is *not* supported.

 ### Installing Mods